 1. Know your building and the comps

 - Research your building.
 Banks want to know what’s in the building’s reserve fund, whether they’ve lent in that building before, and other financials.
 Request that information from your co-op or condo.
-“Do your homework on the property before even paying the $400 for the appraiser,” says Melissa Cohn, the president and CEO of The Manhattan Mortgage Company.
+“Do your homework on the property before even paying the $400 for the appraiser,” says Melissa Cohn, a mortgage broker with FM Home Loans.

 - Don’t expect the appraiser to know the neighborhood.
-As has been widely noted over the past few years, many appraisers these days come from areas outside New York and they may not understand the difference between your building and another.
+Many appraisers these days come from areas outside New York and they may not understand the difference between your building and another.
 Cohn recently saw an apartment that a broker had estimated to be worth $8-10 million appraised at $4.5 million.
 The appraiser was comparing it to other apartments that didn’t offer the same views or amenities.

 - Prepare a packet of information about the apartment.
 Include the floor plan, the financials of the building, information on sales in your building and your impressions of those sales, and lists of any improvements to the apartment and in the neighborhood.

-- Small fixes like replacing loose or missing tiles or stains from leaks in the kitchen or bathroom should be repaired without question, says Ronald Gold of Gold Appraisal.
-These small things “really do a number on the perceived value of the apartment,” he says.
+- Small fixes like replacing loose or missing tiles or stains from leaks in the kitchen or bathroom should be done without question, according to Ronald Gold of Gold Appraisal.
+These small things “really do a number on the perceived value of the apartment,” Gold says.

 - That said, doing a complete kitchen or bathroom overhaul probably won’t pay off in an appraisal.
 “In a rising market, you would probably get that money back, but in this market, you’re very likely to lose money,” Gold says.